-They are issued 'For Information' where a solution to the problem has been put in place or 'For Action' where intervention by enforcement authorities is required.
-They are often issued in conjunction with a product withdrawal or recall by a manufacturer, retailer or distributor.
+A Product Withdrawal Information Notice or a Product Recall Information Notice is issued where a solution to the problem has been put in place, the product has been, or is being withdrawn from sale, or recalled from consumers for example.
+A Food Alert for Action is issued where intervention by enforcement authorities is required.
+These Notices and Alerts are often issued in conjunction with a product withdrawal or recall by a manufacturer, retailer or distributor.